Codecademy/docs/content/sql/concepts/operators/operators.md

   - 'paths/analyze-data-with-sql'
 ---

 **Operators** are unique keywords used to perform arithmetic, comparison, and logical operations.
-They are commonly used in the [`WHERE`](https://www.codecademy.com/resources/docs/sql/commands/where) clause of an SQL query.
+They are commonly used in the [`WHERE`](https://www.codecademy.com/resources/docs/sql/commands/where) clause of an expression.

 ## Arithmetic Operators